JonathanAquino/git-time-lapse-view/README.txt

     http://svn.myproject.com/repos/svnkit/trunk/myfile.php

-or a path to the file in you Subversion workspace, like
+or the path to the file in your Subversion workspace, like

     C:\svn\myproject\trunk\myfile.php